 The protection roof is a very useful accessory.
-It protect workers against weather conditions, but first of all against accidental materials fall from above floors during the machine use.
-It's composed by a metallic adjustable structure (1) fixed to the base and frontal panels of loading unit, and an steel or aluminum cover (2).
+It protects workers against weather conditions, but first against accidental materials fall from above floors during the machine use.
+It's composed by a metallic adjustable structure fixed to the base and frontal panels of loading unit, and a steel or aluminum cover.